 A nail on the ground may contain bacteria or other germs that can make you sick, especially if it’s dirty or covered in rust.
 Cleaning your wound is one of the best ways to prevent complications like tetanus, a serious bacterial infection.
 The bacteria that causes tetanus can be found in dirt, dust, or animal feces.

-To properly clean a puncture wound, start by rinsing the injury with clean water for about 5 to 10 minutes, as recommended by the Mayo Clinic.
+To properly clean a puncture wound, start by rinsing the injury with clean water for about 5 to 10 minutes.
 This helps remove dirt and any lose debris.

 Debris can include dirt or pieces of fabric from your sock.
 If necessary, use tweezers to remove debris from your wound.
 Clean the tweezers with rubbing alcohol beforehand.